mrichar1/clipster/README.md

 ## Installation

+**Disclaimer:** At present Clipster is still under development.
+This means that, while the code should generally work as expected, features and design decisions are subject to change.
+Tagged releases will start to happen once the code-base has stabilised.

 You will need the python bindings for the gobject introspection libraries.
 These are provided by the `python-gi` package on debian-based systems, or by the `pygobject3` package on redhat-based systems.

 To install Clipster, simply download the clipster script from this repository and save it somewhere in your path.